cozy/notes/README.md

 ## Hack

 Hacking the Notes app requires you [setup a dev environment](http://cozy.io/hack/getting-started/).
-Once it's done you can hack Cozy Contact just like it was your own app.
+Once it's done you can hack Cozy Notes just like it was your own app.

     git clone https://github.com/mycozycloud/cozy-notes.git